cgomesu/website/_posts/2020-05-07-Youtube-as-IPTV-with-TVH.md

 [top](#){: .btn .btn--light-outline .btn--small}

 # Youtube4tvh
 This is a utility program that will let us create and manage m3u playlist of Youtube live-streams.
-It uses Youtube API, so we'll need to create one (or more) to use it before anything else.
-APIs have daily quotas that this program will reach fairly quickly.
-Fortunately, those quotas are per project, and you should be able to create multiple projects with a free account.
+It can extract information directly from Youtube's frontend (default) or from Youtube's API (by using a valid API key).
+Be aware that the API keys have daily quotas that this program will reach fairly quickly.
 For more info, checkout [the github page](https://github.com/cgomesu/youtube4tvh).

 ## Create a Youtube API v3
+*Since the release of [**v0.1.1**](https://github.com/cgomesu/youtube4tvh/releases/tag/0.1.1), youtube4tvh does not require the use of API keys to run.
+Therefore, **the use of API keys is now optional**.
+If you choose to skip this step, simply omit the `--apikey` argument when running this utility.*

 You can find instructions on [the official page](https://developers.google.com/youtube/v3/getting-started).
-(Don't follow that video though.
-It's outdated as fuck.)
 If you don't want to head there, here is a streamlined version:

 1. Sing up for or Log into your Google account;